-We're pleased to confirm that all of our mortgage products are available to those in retirement as well as to borrowers up to 85 years old at the time of their mortgage term ending.
+This, plus changes to state pension and retirement laws including the abolishment of the compulsory retirement age means the choices for borrowing later in life are limited.
+We are pleased to confirm that all of our mortgage products are available to those in retirement with no upper age limit.
 Through our Retirement Mortgage Programme we’ll accept 100% of a borrower’s pension as well as a proportion of other forms of income, such as investments, when addressing affordability.

 You can compare different types of later life mortgages using our handy key facts table.

 - Up to a 40 year term available

 - Borrowing for: home improvements, second home purchase or gifting to help children onto the property ladder